-- Only devices purchased through OWWL Library System's mediated PC purchasing program and configured by OWWL Library System may be used to access Information Systems (including the ILS and System Reporting tool) with staff credentials.
-The System will ensure devices meet the following requirements: - Device must have an up-to-date operating system; - o Device must have up-to-date virus protection; and - o Device must have an up-to-date web browser. - Member Libraries will ensure devices meet the following criteria: - Devices are library-owned, purchased, and configured through OWWL Library System; - Devices must be designated only for staff use (i.e., should not be lent to the public); and - Devices may only be accessed by staff accounts that adhere to this policy. - No file containing patron PII should be downloaded to or stored on personal devices. - Such files include, but are not limited to: - files generated by the ILS; - files transmitted via email; or - files accessed on the System reporting tool. - When using shared computers or browsers, staff should avoid saving login credentials (usernames and passwords) used to access System Information Systems to a browser's password manager.
-Dedicated password managers which can be logged into and out of are a secure way of managing multiple passwords on shared computers and browsers.
+- Only devices purchased through OWWL Library System's mediated PC purchasing program and configured by OWWL Library System may be used to access Information Systems (including the ILS and System Reporting tool) with Authorized User credentials.
+The System will ensure devices meet the following requirements: - Device must have an up-to-date operating system; - Device must have up-to-date virus protection; and - o Device must have an up-to-date web browser. - Member Libraries will ensure devices meet the following criteria: - Devices are library-owned, purchased, and configured through OWWL Library System; - Devices must be designated only for Authorized User use (i.e., should not be lent to the public); and